35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 The new permission will allow BL to build just **233** social rented homes out of what is likely to be 4,000 units.
 The possibility of further affordable housing of any kind will then depend on viabilility reviews, mid-way and at end of the scheme.
 The 233 homes comprise 79 already build on Plot K1 (Roberts Close), four units not delivered on Plot A1 and 150 promised as part of the next tranche of 1,000 homes, to be built on Zone L **^x**.

-BL have also gained permission to increase the height and density of the residential blocks, but with an a small increase in homes (to a maximum of 4,184 units), but with a big reduction in affordable housing, to 3% (with the possibilty of this increasing to 10%) **^x.**
+BL have also gained permission to increase the height and density of the residential blocks, by between one and thirteen storeys, with six blocks being between 37 and 39 storeys. but with only an a small increase in homes (to a maximum of 4,184 units)**^x.**

-BL justify these drastic changes by referring to the cost of installing second staircases, thus losing saleable floorspace, and wider adverse economic conditions **^x.**

-**IMAGE** -Increase in heights

-### The changes.....

-BL propose increasing the height of 11 buildings by between one and thirteen storeys, with 6 of these to be between 37 and 49 storeys **^x.**

 According to the GLA the floorspace would increase by nearly 40%, but with only a small increase of 145 homes, to 4,184 units.
 The limit on the total development floorspace would be increased by nearly 17%.
 An unspecified amount of the new co-living type of affordable housing would be introduced, which would join the already consented student accommodation, as a 'non-traditional' residential type.
 The also already consented hotel would more than double in size **^x**.

+BL justify these drastic changes by referring to the cost of installing second staircases, thus losing saleable floorspace, and wider adverse economic conditions **^x.**

+**IMAGE** -Increase in heights

 The development is divided into 12 zones with current limits on the amount of land that can be devoted to each land use (eg residentual, retail); these limits will be removed *'to provide greater flexibility and enable the Development to adapt to future market demands'* **^x.**